conda/conda/docs/source/building/variants.rst

 Compiler packages
 -----------------

 On Mac and Linux, we can and do ship gcc packages.
-These will become even more powerful with variants, since you can specify versions of your compiler much more explicitly, and build against different versions (or with different flags, set in the compiler package's activate.d scripts) if you'd like.
+These will become even more powerful with variants, since you can specify versions of your compiler much more explicitly, and build against different versions, or with different flags set in the compiler package's activate.d scripts.
 On Windows, rather than providing the actual compilers in packages, we still use the compilers that are installed on the system.
 The analogous compiler packages on Windows run any compiler activation scripts and set compiler flags instead of actually installing anything.

 Over time, conda-build will require that all packages explicitly list their compiler requirements this way.
-This is to both simplify conda-build and improve the tracking of metadata associated with compilers - localize it to compiler packages, even if those packages are doing nothing more than activating an already-installed compiler (such as Visual Studio.)
+This is to both simplify conda-build and improve the tracking of metadata associated with compilers - localize it to compiler packages, even if those packages are doing nothing more than activating an already-installed compiler, such as Visual Studio.

 Note also the ``run_exports`` key in meta.yaml.
 This is useful for compiler recipes to impose runtime constraints based on the versions of subpackages